aedmark/Bonepoke-Fractal/README.md

-# BONEAMANITA v7.3 - "THE VOIGHT-KAMPF TEST"
+# BONEAMANITA v7.3 - "THE VOIGHT-KAMPFF TEST"

 > *"It's a test, designed to provoke an emotional response."*
 > — Blade Runner (1982)